labcraft.dev/privacy

 Account information

-What you provide, or your sign-in provider shares, when you create and manage an account — such as your name, email address, and profile image.
+What you provide, or your sign-in provider shares, when you create and manage an account, such as your name, email address, profile image, account settings, and signup or referral information.
+An inactive account may represent a place on the waitlist.

 Authentication